Intervention

 It’s not always possible to design assessments that are perfectly suited for all learners.
 That’s why letting students choose how they show mastery can be so powerful.

 Include projects and activities in your curriculum that offer students flexibility.
 By letting students have options, you empower them to take ownership of their learning.
-This can also give you deeper insight into how each of your students process and retain information.
+Then by using those projects to assess student proficiency, they can also give you deeper insight into each student.

 Tier 2 RTI strategies